doowzs/DotOJ/README.md

 ## Development

+**The judging service depends on control group of Linux kernels.**
+Judging service relies on Isolate, which requires CGroupV1 (CGroupV2 cannot be used, see deployment).
-**The judging service depends on control group of Linux kernels.** It is not possible to run workers on Windows or macOS, but the web application is cross-platform.
+It is not possible to run workers on Windows or macOS, but the web application is cross-platform.

 Follow the steps to prepare a dev environment: